Elections in Sweden: Voting

 The municipalities and the national election authority have the responsibility to organise the elections.
 On the election day, voting takes place in a municipal building such as a school.
 It is possible to do early voting, also in a municipal building which is available in day time, such as a library.
 Early voting can be performed anywhere in Sweden, not just in the home municipality.

-Long-standing Swedish election policy of always displaying the ballot papers for voters to select in public has been criticised as undemocratic and is arguably in contravention of Protocol 1, Article 3 of the European Convention on Human Rights (ECHR) which stipulates that elections must be free and by secret ballot.
-There has been a common practice of masking by selecting multiple ballot papers.
-In 2014, a German citizen, Christian Dworeck, reported the lack of secrecy to the European Commission and from 2019 ballot papers are selected behind a screen.
-This measure has now been implemented in Swedish parliamentary and local elections as was seen in the Swedish General Election of 2022 (a picture can be seen in the linked reference).
+Sweden, for a long time, had a policy of always displaying the ballot papers for voters to select in public.
+This was criticised as undemocratic and in contravention to the European Convention on Human Rights (ECHR), which stipulates that elections must be "by secret ballot".
+There had been a common practice of masking by selecting multiple ballot papers.
+After voting in the 2014 election to the European Parliament, a German citizen reported the lack of secrecy to the European Commission.
+The policy was changed ahead of the 2019 election to the European Parliament, such that ballot papers are selected from behind a screen.
+The same change was also implemented in Swedish parliamentary and local elections, and was first seen in the 2022 elections.